-Students who have changed from a transfer program to a career program or from one career program to another career program (A.A.S. degree and career certificate) may request that F and D grades earned in credit hours not required in the new program be excluded from the computation of their cumulative grade point average in the new program.
+Students who have changed from a transfer program to a career program or from one career program to another career program (A.A.S. degree and career certificate) may request that $\bf D$ and $\bf F$ grades earned in credit hours not required in the new program be excluded from the computation of their cumulative grade point average in the new program.
 These courses must have been required in the previous program and not required in the new career program.
 This policy does not apply to persons changing from one transfer major to another transfer major or from a career program to a transfer program.
-The written appeal requesting exclusion of certain course work should be submitted to the Office of the Dean of Learning Support (D108).
+Any excluded grades and earned credits remain on the student's transcript.
+Forms to request an individual grade exclusion should be submitted to the Office of the Dean of Learning Support (D108).